Bring Me the Horizon: There Is a Hell... (2010–2011)

 In April 2011, Bring Me the Horizon embarked on a European tour, starting in the United Kingdom.
-They toured with Parkway Drive and Architects as main support bands, with The Devil Wears Prada as the opening support for the UK and dubstep group Tek-One.
-The tour, however, was not without its hindrances.
+They toured with Parkway Drive, Architects, and The Devil Wears Prada.
 On 28 April, Nicholls broke his arm whilst playing football with members of Bring Me the Horizon, Parkway Drive and Architects.
 Instead of cancelling the tour, Architects' drummer Dan Searle filled in as drummer, but this meant that Bring Me the Horizon's setlist was halved in length.
 The tour was extended with a North American leg from 13 August to 4 October, retaining Parkway Drive and Architects and adding Deez Nuts to the line up.
 On 23 August they released the fourth music video and single, "Visions", and on 31 October the music video for the song "Alligator Blood" was released.

 In December 2011, Machine Head completed an arena tour across Europe with Bring Me the Horizon as the main support band along with DevilDriver and Darkest Hour.
 Oliver Sykes said these would be the last European dates before they began writing and the recording their fourth album.
 2011 ended with an announcement by the band on 29 December of a new extended play titled The Chill Out Sessions, a collaborative effort with British DJ Draper.
 Draper first released an "officially sanctioned" remix of the song "Blessed with a Curse" in May 2011.
 The EP was originally supposed to be released in time for New Year's Day, and made available for download and purchase though Bring Me the Horizon's website, but the EP's release was cancelled due to the band's "current management and label situation".